dfbarrero/aiCourse/assignments/r2p2/introduction.md

 (r2p2) paul@arrakis:~/r2p2$ python r2p2.py
 ```

-If everything is working properly, you shoud be now watching a basic scenario with a robot that can be teleoperated with the arrows keys, as the following picture depicts.
+If everything is working properly, you shoud be now watching a basic scenario with a robot that can be teleoperated with the arrows keys or joystick, as the following picture depicts.

 <img align="center" src="r2p2-stage.png" width="400">